 Padella – hailed as one of London’s top pasta restaurants, you can’t book this and it’s not unusual to have to queue well over an hour to get a table.
 Padella is based in London Bridge and I’m SO EXCITED TO TRY IT.

-Pizza East – apparently the pizza here is pretty good, but I’ll believe it when I try it!
-I’ll be going to the restaurant in Shoreditch.
+Pizza East ✔️ [visited] – apparently the pizza here is pretty good, but I’ll believe it when I try it!
+I visited the restaurant in Shoreditch so the review will be going live soon.

 Homeslice – I have actually visited Homeslice in Neal’s Yard, Covent Garden before, years ago so I’m keen to go back to review it properly but they do giant pizzas so what’s not to like?!